thecompaniesapi/sdk-typescript/README.md

 ## 🚀 Features

+- Expose all our 30+ endpoints and gives access to 50M+ companies from your codebase
-- Type-safe API client with full TypeScript support from our [OpenAPI](https://api.thecompaniesapi.com/v2/openapi) schema
+- Type-safe API client with full access to our [OpenAPI](https://api.thecompaniesapi.com/v2/openapi) schemas
+- Real-time company enrichment with both synchronous and asynchronous options
 - Powerful search capabilities with filters, sorting and pagination
-- Real-time company enrichment with both synchronous and asynchronous options
 - Create and manage your company lists
 - Track and monitor enrichment actions and requests
 - Generate detailed analytics and insights for searches and lists
 - Natural language querying for structured company information
 - Lightweight with minimal dependencies
-- Promise-based async/await interface

 ## 📦 Installation